 The FTA provides transit agencies with flexibility to set their targets to meet the specific context of their transit service.
-These agencies can choose (1) the reporting timeframe they use (calendar, fiscal, or NTD reporting year), (2) the VRM denominator values that transit agencies use for the rate measures, and (3) the methodologies for picking a target value.
+These agencies can choose (1) the reporting timeframe they use (calendar, fiscal, or NTD reporting year), (2) the VRM denominator values for the rate measures, and (3) the methodologies for picking target values.
 Transit agencies revisit their performance targets when updating their PTASPs each year.